-Submissions and feedback are only stored until two weeks after the beginning of the next semester.
-Then, they are deleted.
+Submissions and feedback are stored for a limited time only for reasons of data protection.
+They are available at least until the beginning of the next semester and at most until the beginning of the semester after the next.
+The date of deletion can be found along with the submission.
 If you delete your account before that, only those submissions and feedback are deleted which you handed in as only team member.
 If all team members delete their accounts before that, all submissions and feedback are deleted with the accounts.

 MaMpf has email notification.
 Apart from submission invitations, all notifications can be turned on and off as desired.
 Go to your profile settings (click on the icon on the left in the navigation bar at the top) to administer your notifications.
 You can be notified when:

 - a file has been deleted by another team member

 - someone has joined your team

 - feedback is available

 - your delayed submission has been accepted or refused